 The city lies on a flat ridge of mountains located between the Angareb and Qaha Rivers valleys and includes peaks up to 3,000 m above sea level, which decline South wards to Lake Tana.
 At a distance by air of about 30 km. its position makes the city a strategic and healthy place.Not affected by malaria.
 Emperor Fasiladas certainly took that fact in to account when he decided to establish this new capital .He was the first to build his palace here, followed by his successors in the 17th and 18th centuries.
 The outcome is an extraordinary historic complex that, since then, has been enchanting travelers and visitors with its fabulous beauty and the UNESCO included in the world Heritage List in 1979.

-The Name Gondar would come from guang dara, a world that in the language of the Kemant-an Agaw community living north of Lake Tana and west of Takaze River-means’ between two rivers’, the Angareb and Qaha in another story of the name, Gonder originates from the Amharic expression bagon adar, ‘one should reside beside the other’.
+The Name Gondar would come from guang dara, aworkd that in the language of the Kemant-an Agaw community living north of Lake Tana and west of Takaze River-means’ between two rivers’,the Angareb and Qaha in another story of the name, Gonder originates from the Amharic expression bagon adar, ‘one should reside beside the other’.
 The sentence pronounces by the community elders to settle a dispute between Wayne and Sayne.

-Gondar’s climate is conditioned by its 2,200 m altitude, with monthly average temperatures that rarely exceed 22 degrees Celsius during the hottest season of the year, which is between March-May.
-The main rainy season is between June and September, with peak rainfall in July and August.
-The latter is also the coldest month of the year, with average temperatures around 16 degrees Celsius.
+Gondar’s climate is conditioned by its 2,200 m altitude, with monthly average temperatures that rarely exceed 22 degrees Celsius during the hottest Season of the year, which is between March-May.
+The main rainy Season is between June and September, with peak rainfall in July and August.
+The latter are also the coldest months of the year, with averge temperatures around 16 degrees Celsius.

 Castle of Fasiladas